Usman0009/Flexi-Box-Multi-Collection/README.md

 7. Create a new manual/smart collection for Flexi Box item with a title (eg. Flexi Box Collection).

-8. Create a new asset file flexi-box.css in the assets directory.
+8. Create a new asset file flexi-box-multi.css in the assets directory.

-9. Paste the code from the flexi-box.css file.
+9. Paste the code from the flexi-box-multi.css file.

-10. Create a new asset file flexi-box.js in the assets directory.
+10. Create a new asset file flexi-box-multi.js in the assets directory.

-11. Paste the code from the flexi-box.js file.
+11. Paste the code from the flexi-box-multi.js file.

 12. Create a new liquid snippet file flexi-box-img-wrapper.liquid in the snippets directory.